smalldatabrains/Farfadet/README.md

 1. Build a GUI around the results
 2. Reconstrust a 3D Model
 3. Try to use Rust for faster inference on video.
 Possible to load pytorch model in Rust?
 We may need to retrain the model.
+4. We could use batch of following frames to train a model which would have a memory cell --> Check convLSTM model